sggrigoriev/presto-sdk-c/README.md

 does not function, but it compiles.

-The *apps/rtoaagent* is a fully working example application that connects Radio Thermostat of America thermostats to the IOEplatform.
+The *apps/rtoaagent* is a fully working example application that connects Radio Thermostat of America thermostats to FabrUX.
 Full source code is available.
-We show how to discover, measure, control, and synchronize the time on many RTOA thermostats on the local network from a computer, hub, gateway, router, or set-top box that acts as a bridge or a proxy to the IOEplatform.
+We show how to discover, measure, control, and synchronize the time on many RTOA thermostats on the local network from a computer, hub, gateway, router, or set-top box that acts as a bridge or a proxy to FabrUX.